Celebrating its 20th anniversary this week is the first appearance of the Eighth Doctor, as played by Paul McGann, in Doctor Who.

 The episode included a dedication to Third Doctor actor Jon Pertwee, who sadly passed away one week before at the age of 76.

-The brother of Academy Award-winning actress Julia Roberts played The Master (pictured below).
+The brother of Academy Award-winning actress Julia Roberts played The Master (pictured above).
 Eric Roberts is also known for his role as Sal Maroni in the Batman movie, The Dark Knight (2008).

 It was the first Doctor Who episode to be shot completely outside the UK, and still remains so to this day.
 Filming took place in Vancouver, Canada.